INREBIC- fedratinib hydrochloride capsule

 General information about the safe and effective use of INREBIC.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use INREBIC for conditions for which it was not prescribed.
 Do not give INREBIC to other people, even if they have the same symptoms you have.
 It may harm them.
-You can ask your healthcare provider or pharmacist for information about INREBIC that is written for health professionals.
+You can ask your pharmacist or healthcare provider for information about INREBIC that is written for health professionals.

 What are the ingredients in INREBIC?